anuket-project/anuket-specifications/doc/ref_cert/README.md

 to the overall toolchain design already in-place.
 The RC toolchain only requires for the local deployment of the components instead of leveraging the common OPNFV centralized services.
-But the interfaces remain unchanged mainly leveraging jenkins jobs, the common test case execution, the test result database and the S3 protocol to publish the artifacts.
+But the interfaces remain unchanged mainly leveraging test jobs, the common test case execution, the test result database and the S3 protocol to publish the artifacts.
 It's worth mentioning that dumping all results and logs required for conformance is already in place in CIRV (see [cntt-latest-zip](https://build.opnfv.org/ci/job/cntt-latest-zip/)) and Functest daily jobs (see [functest-hunter-zip](https://build.opnfv.org/ci/job/functest-hunter-zip/3/console)).

 It should be noted that
-[Xtesting CI](https://galaxy.ansible.com/collivier/xtesting) supports both centralized and distributed deployment models as described below.
+[Xtesting CI](https://galaxy.ansible.com/collivier/xtesting) supports both centralized and distributed deployment models as described before.
 It has deployed the full toolchain in one small virtual machine to verify ONAP Openlab via Functest.

 <a name="testing-integration-requirements"></a>
 ## Test case integration requirements

-To reach all goals (verification, validation, compliance and conformance) expected by CNTT, all test cases must be delivered as
-[Docker containers](https://www.docker.com/) and meet the requirements to simplify the CI toolchain setups:
+To reach all goals (verification, validation, compliance and conformance) expected by CNTT, all test cases must be delivered as [Docker containers](https://www.docker.com/) and meet the requirements to simplify the CI toolchain setups:
 - the common test case execution